-- Implement (or adapt) a framework for partnering with local Aboriginal and Torres Strait Islander communities - Adapt existing consumer resources or programs to be culturally appropriate for local Aboriginal and Torres Strait Islander communities - Create a culturally safe environment for Aboriginal and Torres Strait Islander consumers who use the health service organisation.
+MPSs or small hospitals that are part of a local health network or private hospital group should adopt or adapt and use the established framework for partnering with local Aboriginal and Torres Strait Islander communities.
+This includes adapting existing consumer resources or programs to be culturally appropriate for local Aboriginal and Torres Strait Islander communities.